-From Kandy, we had arranged a pickup by tuk-tuk to take us up into the surrounding mountain jungle to the Polwaththa Eco Lodge.
+So, from Kandy we had arranged a pickup by tuk-tuk to take us into the surrounding mountain jungles to the Polwaththa Eco Lodges.

 We were looking forward to a peaceful break, close to nature and away from the hustle and bustle.
 Our tuk-tuk driver arrived on time shortly before noon.
 We paid Rs 1,000 for the transfer from our hotel in Kandy.

 The journey took around 45 minutes.
 As we progressed the roads became narrower and steeper.
-I was beginning to wonder how on earth the tuk-tuk could handle all this weight on such steep inclines – at some extreme points we barely maintained forward momentum.
-Towards the end the pathway was so pockmarked that the driver had to negotiate around gaping holes as well as the vertical incline.
+I was beginning to wonder how on earth the tuk-tuk could handle the weight of 2 passengers plus luggage on such steep inclines – at some extreme points we barely maintained forward momentum.

 Polwaththa Eco Lodge – Cabin in the Woods

-If you need hot water for washing, they have their own wood-burning water-heating system.
+If you need hot water for washing, they have a separate wood-burning water-heating system.

-We paid US$50 per night for a couple on half-board basis at Polwaththa Lodge (this was the Mudhouse price).
+We paid US$50 per night (for a couple on half-board basis) at Polwaththa Lodge (this was the Mudhouse rate).
 The price included a good, full breakfast and beautifully-presented and delicious evening meals.
 All ingredients either grown or sourced locally.

 If you’re feeling more adventurous, then a full day trekking around the Knuckles Mountain Range is another option.
 This is also one of the best locations in the region for bird watching.